📗Foreword

 🧩 A more modern method format

-Beyond the technical elements introduced in Bilan Carbone®, a desire to make the method more accessible emerges through a more modern “wiki” format: knowledge is shared freely, the document is organised by step, sections are hierarchical, the search functionality allows quick access to information, and bibliographic hyperlinks streamline the experience.
+Beyond the technical elements introduced in the Bilan Carbone®, a desire to make the method more accessible emerges through a more modern “wiki” format: knowledge is shared freely, the document is organised by step, sections are hierarchical, the search functionality allows quick access to information, and bibliographic hyperlinks streamline the experience.
 This format allows both a more organised overall reading and a more effective targeted reading.

 ⏳ Continuous evolutions and improvements

-Bilan Carbone® and the Association for Low Carbon Transition (ABC)
+The Bilan Carbone® and the Association for Low Carbon Transition (ABC)

-Bilan Carbone® refers to both:
+The Bilan Carbone® refers to both:

-• A registered ® trademark at INPI in France and throughout the EU
+A ® trademark registered at INPI in France and throughout the EU

-The Association for Low Carbon Transition (ABC) – formerly the Bilan Carbone Association – was created in 2011 byADEME, French Public Agency for Ecological Transition andAPCC, to support and disseminate the Bilan Carbone® methodology.
+The Association for Low Carbon Transition (ABC) – formerly the Association Bilan Carbone – was created in 2011 byADEME, French Public Agency for Ecological Transition and theAPCC, to carry and disseminate the Bilan Carbone® methodology.
 It provides organisations and citizens with tools and methods enabling them to succeed in defining and implementing their decarbonisation strategy.
-ABC brings together more than 1000 organisations committed to the climate and fosters a community of actors around low-carbon transition issues and more particularly carbon accounting.
-Through its missions, the association seeks to engage and train as many actors (organisations and citizens) as possible on issues related to combating climate change.
+ABC brings together more than 1000 organisations committed to the climate and animates a community of stakeholders around low‑carbon transition issues and more particularly carbon accounting.
+Through its missions, the association seeks to mobilise and train as many actors (organisations and citizens) as possible on the issues related to combating climate change.

-This new version of the Bilan Carbone® method is available to consult freely and at no cost.
-However, its use is conditional onmembership or a current licence with ABC as a legal entity, thus ensuring an up-to-date version of the tools as well as various additional services (for more details, consult the ABC website).
-Any organisation wishing to use the method or our tools must have at least one person trained in the Bilan Carbone® methodology by a training organisation authorised (for more details, see the terms of use).
+This new version of the Bilan Carbone® method is freely and publicly accessible.
+However, its use is conditional on themembership or a valid ABC licence as a legal entity, thereby ensuring an up‑to‑date version of the tools as well as various additional services (for more details, see the ABC websiteAny organisation wishing to use the method or our tools must have at least one person trained in the Bilan Carbone® methodology by an ABC‑accredited training organisation (for more details, see the terms of use).

 Document architecture: how to use it?